affandyfandy/java-fadhly/Week1/assignment5.md

 2. `Synchronize the getInstance() method.`
 3. `Use synchronized block inside the if loop and volatile variable.`

-But there were some pros and cons to using that tree ways:
+But there were some pros and cons to using that three ways:

 | Pros | Cons |
 |-|-|